Cars

 The Hidden Atelier: The Commission Protocols, Material Science, and Personalisation Architecture of Rolls-Royce Bespoke

-A complete Bespoke process adds up to £500,000 to the base vehicle and requires 18 months.
+A complete Bespoke commission requires up to 18 months of artisanal labor.
 Inside the philosophical boundaries, the unlisted material libraries, and what Goodwood will ultimately refuse to build.

 The Hidden Atelier: The Commission Protocols, Material Science, and Personalisation Architecture of Rolls-Royce Bespoke